 There are many ways of measuring disability in a population.

 Over the years, various large-scale research organizations (including the U.S. Census Bureau) have used survey questions to find out how many people identify themselves as having health problems, functional limitations, impairments or disabilities.

 Because each of these surveys asks different questions, each has different results and each sheds light on unique aspects of these circumstances.

 Census Profile of Those Reporting Hearing Difficulty from Wisconsin Department of Health Services on Vimeo.

 The data tables here come from nationwide survey efforts that either provide state-specific results, or can be extrapolated to a state's population.
-Only the Census Bureau's American Community Survey provides reliable results at the county level (and so far, only for counties of 20,000 population or more), so that is the only survey summarized here for counties.
+Only the Census Bureau's American Community Survey provides reliable results at the county level.

 - Population Reporting Disability by Age and Sex and by Type of Disability, 2010-14, P-01623 (Excel)

 For more information on individual participation in Federal SSDI and SSI programs.